 What to do

-Hide the balloons in the room and ask the kid to find them in the room.
+Hide the balloons in the room and ask the kid to find them.
 Next, ask the kid to read out the number aloud.
 Another way to indulge the kids in this activity is to read out a random number and then ask them to pick out the balloon matching the number.

 13. Building Blocks

-This super fun math activity for kindergarten helps the kid in developing organizing skills.
-It is also helpful for those kids who find difficulty in remembering the names of colors.
+This super fun math activity for kindergarten helps the kid develop organizing skills.
+It is also helpful for those kids who struggle to remember the names of colors.

 What you’ll need